Free energy calculation

 Averaged density profile

-Figure: Calculated potential \(-R T \ln(\rho/\rho_\mathrm{bulk})\) compared to the imposed potential.
+Figure: Calculated potential \(-R T \ln(\rho/\rho_\mathrm{bulk})\) compared to the imposed potential with \(U_0 = 1.5 \epsilon\).
 The calculated potential is in blue.

 The limits of free sampling

 If we increase the value of \(U_0\), the average number of atoms in the central region will decrease, making it difficult to obtain a good resolution for the free energy profile.
-For instance, using \(U_0 = 10 \epsilon\), not a single atom crosses the central part of the simulation, despite the 8 ns of simulation.
+For instance, when we run the same simulation using \(U_0 = 10 \epsilon\), which corresponds to a situation where \(U_0 \approx 10 k_\text{B} T\), not a single atom explores the central part of the simulation box during the 8 ns of simulation.
+In this case, using an enhanced sampling method is preferred; see the next section.

 Averaged density profile with large potential